 Kevlar and pre-stretched polyester nautical rope has allowed owners to change to rope halyards, replacing the wire halyard/ rope tail. [ Kevlar-based polyester braids ] have minimal stretch, but Kevlar does not hold up to repeated kicking in the same spot, such as over a halyard sheave.
 Kevlar boat line is used primarily in dinghies, keelboats and cruiser racers of up to 15 metres.

-Conventionally laid, [ 3-strand, super-stretched polyester ] boat rope is popular with yacht racer owners because there is minimal sheave abrasion and can be spliced easily. [ Sixteen-plait multibraid over a 3-strand core ] is the ideal combination for spinnaker and genoa halyards.
+Conventionally laid, [ 3-strand, super-stretched polyester ] line is popular with yacht racer owners because there is minimal sheave abrasion and can be spliced easily. [ Sixteen-plait multibraid over a 3-strand core ] is the ideal combination for spinnaker and genoa halyards.
 Although you can splice it yourself, it is often better to get a rigging specialist to splice multiplait, especially if it is joined to Kevlar or wire tails.

 One of the prime requirements of nautical rope when used as sheets, is a high resistance to the abrasion caused by running through blocks and around winches and being dragged around shrouds.
-In use, sheets develop a slightly 'furry' finish, which helps them to resist abrasion and improves their grip on winches and rope jamming devices.
+In use, sheets develop a slightly 'furry' finish, which helps them to resist abrasion and improves their grip on winches and jamming devices.

 It is important that sheets have a sufficient diameter to enable the crew member to have a comfortable grip when taken under load.